coveo/source.coveo.com/_posts/2016-12-07-applying-site-search-best-practices-using-sitecore.md

 It is a great guide for high level planning, but when it comes to execution, there are some gaps that need to be filled.
 In this series of blogs, I will go over each of the 19 points and explain in details how to fullfill them properly.

 I will be using Coveo for Sitecore 4.0.450 in an Sitecore 8.0 MVC environment.
-Take note that everything listed below can also be done in web form but will require a different syntax.
+Take note that everything listed below can also be done in web forms, but will require a different syntax.

 <!-- more -->